 - Screen slot size should be 0.5mm or 1mm with an open area of 10%.
 Slot size should normally depend on the aquifer formation and the size of silt.

 - The gravel pack should be well rounded and not angular, preferably 2-4mm diameter, and of silicate rich (>70%) or quartzitic nature.

-- The gravel pack should completely enclose the screened portion to at least 5m above highest screen level.
-A bentonitic clay seal 0.5m should be placed above the gravel pack before backfilling.
+- The gravel pack should completely enclose the screened portion to at least 5m above the highest screen level.
+A bentonitic clay seal of 0.5m should be placed above the gravel pack before backfilling.

 - Pump testing should be carried out for 24 hours after the development of the borehole to determine its safe yield